abstractmath.org

 F F F

 The truth values for a logical construction are given unambiguously by truth tables, one for each connective such as “and” and “or”.
-For example, from the tables shown here you can see immediately that if P is true and Q is false, then “P and Q” is false but “P or Q” is true.
+For example, from the tables shown here you can see immediately that if $P$ is true and $Q$ is false, then “$P$ and $Q$” is false but “$P$ or $Q$” is true.

-The truth value of a logical construction involving assertions P and Q
+The truth value of a logical construction involving assertions P and Q is determined ENTIRELY by the truth table for the connective and the truth values of P and Q.

-The truth tables control the meaning.
+The truth tables completely control the meaning.
 The meaning and connotation of the English words describing the connectives (“and” and “or” in the example above) do not affect the truth of the construction.
 They usually suggest the truth but can be misleading.
 This is one aspect of the translation problem.

 Methods of Deduction

-Text Box: In logic texts, methods of deduction are called rules of inference.If you know that the assertion “P and Q” is true, then you know just from the form of the assertion that P is true.
-For example, “7 is odd and 7 is prime” is true, so you can deduce that the assertion “7 is odd” is true.
+If you know that the assertion “$P$ and $Q$” is true, then you know just from the form of the assertion that $P$ is true.
+For example, the assertion “$7$ is odd and $7$ is prime” is true, so you can deduce that the assertion “$7$ is odd” is true.
 This is an example of a method of deduction.
 Many methods of deduction, but not all, are as trivial and as obvious as this one.
-Methods of deduction are not usually mentioned in proofs they are used without comment.

 Each part of the discussion of math reasoning on this website describes a type of logical construction and gives the methods of deduction appropriate for that type of logical construction.